-Natalie Tomlinson commissions new titles across human resource management; leadership; organizational studies; critical management studies; corporate social responsibility, ethics, and governance; and public, non-profit, and health management.
+Natalie Tomlinson commissions new titles across human resource management; leadership; organizational studies; critical management studies; corporate social responsibility, ethics, and governance; international business; and public, non-profit, and health management.
 She publishes student textbooks, supplementary texts and Routledge Companions, in addition to a small portfolio of professional books.
-Natalie is always keen to discuss new book ideas over email or via LinkedIn.
+Natalie can also be found via LinkedIn.

 Emma Travis publishes books in the areas of tourism, hospitality, events, gastronomy, and food and drink studies.
 She is always keen to discuss new ideas in emerging cutting-edge areas and more established fields.
 She publishes in a variety of different formats to suit the varying levels of study at a global level.
 She welcomes proposals for research monographs, edited collections, handbooks, professional texts, and textbooks, as well as new innovative formats for educators and readers.

 Sarah Tuckwell publishes books in the areas of Higher Education (covering both the study of Higher Education itself and practical material that will help academics teach more effectively), Academic Writing and Research Supervision, Study Skills, Methods of Research (at undergraduate, postgraduate, and professional researcher level), Adult Education and Lifelong Learning, and books to assist international students who are studying for a qualification at an English-language institution.
 She is interested in receiving proposals from both new and established authors.